About Submissions and Policies

 1. RFQ/Interview: An Art Jury selects a small number of candidates from the Public Art Registry.
 The candidates are interviewed by a larger Site Committee, which then makes the final selection based on an artists past work.

 2. Request for Proposal: An Art Jury selects a small number of candidates from the Public Art Registry.
 These candidates are paid to develop a site specific proposal.
 The candidates are interviewed by a larger Site Committee, which then makes the final selection based on the proposals and the artists past work.

-For other questions please contact Director of Public Art, Lillian Hsu.
+For other questions please contact Public Art Administrator, Hilary Zelson.